When Speculation Spills Secrets: Side Channels via Speculative Decoding In LLMs: Mitigation Strategies

-For preventing confidential data leakage from datastore or parameter leakage attacks, in addition to the two mitigations discussed previously, we can consider one other mitigation:

-\textbf{3.
-Using Only Public Data for Speculative Decoding}: Any data-store used for speculation (e.g., in REST) should be constructed only with public data, and any private data or personal identifiable information (e.g., usernames, address, etc.) should be scrubbed from it before it is used.
-This minimizes the risk of sensitive data leakage through any speculation patterns that may be observable despite padding or token aggregation.
-Similarly, parameters used for speculation (such as N and G in LADE) should be assumed to be public as they can be easily leaked out.
+\textbf{Use Public Data for Speculation.} In addition to padding or token aggregation, to prevent confidential data leakage, a simple approach is to ensure any data-store used for speculation (like in REST) only contains public data, and any private or personal identifiable information (e.g., usernames or address) is anonymized.
+This eliminates the risk of sensitive data leakage through speculation.